 Overview of restrictions on repossession

-- Goods can only be repossessed if the contract explicitly allows this (see below, “When lenders can repossess”).
+- Goods can only be repossessed if the contract explicitly allows this (see: “When lenders can repossess” below).

-- When repossessing, the lender must comply with the lender responsibility principles in the CCCF Act (see below, “Lender responsibility principles for repossession”).
+- When repossessing, the lender must comply with the lender responsibility principles in the CCCF Act (see: “Lender responsibility principles”).

-- The repossession must also comply with the detailed procedural requirements in the CCCF Act (see below “The repossession process”).
+- The repossession must also comply with the detailed procedural requirements in the CCCF Act (see: “The repossession process”).